-Note 8 - Compensated Absences
+Note 9 - Compensated Absences

-At termination of employment, employees may receive cash payments for all accumulated vacation and compensatory time.
+At termination of employment, employees may receive cash payments for all accumulated vacation.
 Employees who retire get 25% of the value of their accumulated sick leave credited to a Voluntary Employees' Beneficiary Association (VEBA) account, which can be used for future medical expenses and insurance purposes.
-The amounts of unpaid vacation and compensatory time accumulated by College employees are accrued when earned.
+The amounts of unpaid vacation time accumulated by CCS employees are accrued when earned.
 The sick leave liability is recorded as an actuarial estimate of one-fourth of the total balance on the payroll records.
-The accrued vacation leave totaled \$3,604,040 and accrued sick leave totaled \$4,359,663 at June 30, 2021.
+The accrued vacation leave totaled \$3,318,929 and accrued sick leave totaled \$4,199,183 at June 30, 2022.

-Accrued annual and sick leave are categorized as non-current liabilities.
-Compensatory time is categorized as a current liability since it must be used before other leave.
+Accrued sick leave is categorized as a noncurrent liability.
+Annual Vacation leave is categorized as a current liability.

-Note 9 - Leases Payable
+Note 10 - Leases Payable